 Wedding planning can be tough for the bride & groom as well as other participants.
 A few weeks before my friend’s wedding, we had to make a change of venue for getting ready.
 Our initial venue wasn’t finished with renovations so the bridal party stayed at the Sheraton Brooklyn.
-We chose this hotel because it was close drive to the church where the ceremony and reception were held and the area in DUMBO where we took our “first look” and bridal party photos.
+We chose this hotel because it was a close drive to the church where the ceremony and reception were held and the area in DUMBO where we took our “first look” and bridal party photos.

 The Sheraton Downtown Brooklyn is located on Duffield street, close to public transportation and shopping.
 You can easily be in midtown Manhattan in 2-3 train stops.
 I am aware of the neighborhood change since graduating college 6 years ago (my school is literally 5 blocks away), so my initial thought was it’s in “regular Downtown Brooklyn”.
 My oh my, how gentrification has changed Downtown Brooklyn.
-From the time I stepped in the Sheraton Brooklyn’s hotel lobby, I knew it was official.
-The staircase going to the conference rooms alone were beautiful.
+From the time I stepped into the Sheraton Brooklyn hotel lobby, I knew it was official.
+The staircase going to the conference rooms alone was beautiful.
 Another bonus is it’s celebrity-driven.
 While waiting to check-in, I bumped into Trinidadian soca artist Kees Dieffenthaller from Kes the Band.
-If I didn’t have to be in the wedding, I probably would’ve been at his fete.
+If I didn’t have to be at the wedding, I probably would’ve been at his fete.

 Rooms at the Sheraton Downtown Brooklyn